How does one apply for Visa Appeals or Visa Reviews?

-Visa applicants should therefore take the utmost care to ensure they are making use of reputable immigration firms or consultants, in order to prevent the frustration of a visa being turned down, not to mention the time and expense involved in re-applying or filing an appeal.
+Visa applicants should, therefore, take the utmost care to ensure they are making use of reputable immigration firms or consultants, in order to prevent the frustration of a visa being turned down, not to mention the time and expense involved in re-applying or filing a visa appeal.

-- Refused a visa to come to the UK
+- Refused a visa to come to the UK;

-- Refused entry to the United Kingdom
+- Refused entry to the United Kingdom;

-- Refused an extension of stay
+- Refused an extension of stay;

-- Received a notice of deportation or
+- Received a notice of deportation; Or

 - Received a notice of removal.

 What to do first if you want to lodge a visa appeal

 Once you have been refused leave to enter or remain in the UK the decision-maker (whether an entry clearance officer, immigration officer or the Secretary of State) will give you a written Notice.
 This will include a statement of the reasons for the decision.

-- The time limit for bringing your appeal
+- The time limit for bringing your appeal;

-- The address to which the appeal needs to be sent
+- The address to which the appeal needs to be sent;

-- A fax number for service by fax
+- A fax number for service by fax;

-- Whether there is an exception or limitation to your right of appeal
+- Whether there is an exception or limitation to your right of appeal or;

 - Whether further information is required under s.
 120.

-If you are within the UK your appeal should be filed with the AIC within 5 working days of receiving the Notice of Decision if you are in detention and within 10 working days if you are not.
-If you are outside of the UK your appeal must be received by the AIC or British High Commission or Embassy within 28 days (including holidays and non-business days) from when you received the Notice of Decision.
-Due to these time constraints it is strongly advised that you contact one of our experts as soon as possible due to their experience in dealing with these deadlines.
+If you are in the UK, your appeal should be filed with the FTT within 14 working days from the date of the Home Office refusal decision.
+If you are outside of the UK, your appeal must be received by the FTT within 28 days (including holidays and non-business days) from when you received the Notice of Decision.
+If you are detained, you should lodge your appeal within 5 working days (or sooner if your case has been fast-tracked).

-Will I need to go to court?
+Will I need to go to court for my visa appeal?

 What happens after the appeal that has come and gone?